When a Fatal Accident Becomes a Wrongful Death Case in Indiana

 Holding Negligent Parties Accountable

 This outcome reflects the importance of strong legal advocacy and careful investigation.
 At Schafer & Schafer, we are committed to helping families find answers and holding responsible parties accountable.
-We take pride in the results we achieve and the trust our clients place in us.

 What Indiana Law Says About Tractors and Farm Equipment on the Road

 In Indiana, farm equipment like tractors is allowed on public roads, but there are important safety regulations that must be followed.
 These vehicles are not permitted on interstates, and when traveling on local or state roads, they must display a slow-moving vehicle (SMV) emblem to warn other drivers.
-Failure to display this emblem is a violation of state law — and a contributing factor in many preventable crashes.

 Who Can Drive Farm Equipment on Indiana Roads?